BSidesSF/bsidessf.github.io/_pages/about/covid-19-safety-policy.md

 - **Regularly sanitizing your hands**.
 Hand sanitizer will be available throughout the venue.
 - **Taking an at-home COVID-19 test** prior to and following the event.

-**Not feeling well?** Out of respect for everyone's health, we ask that you do not attend if any of the following is true:

-* You are not feeling well.
-* You have any of the symptoms related to COVID-19, especially loss of taste or smell and/or fever.
-* You have been in contact with someone diagnosed with or suspected to have COVID-19 within the last 10 days.
-* You have been diagnosed with COVID-19 within the last 10 days.
-* The CDC Guidelines indicate that you should quarantine or limit your exposure to other people, especially due to COVID-19.

-To be explicitly clear, if you were exposed to the virus that causes COVID-19 or have been told by a healthcare provider, public health authority, or you suspect that you may have been exposed: regardless of your symptoms, recent test status, your vaccination status, or if you have had a previous infection within the previous 10 days, **<u>please stay away</u>.** A MASK is not the same as STAY AWAY.

 Things can change at any time, especially with the arrival of new variants.
 As such, this policy is subject to change as more information becomes available or if regulatory requirements are imposed.
 If we change this policy in any material way, we will strive to provide updates via this page, our newsletter, blog, and/or social media.

 ## Measures we're taking